Typestate via Revocable Capabilities

-Sending (line \ref{line:chansend}) and receiving (line \ref{line:chanrecv}) are the two fundamental channel operations.
-Invoking @send@ requires a @Send[T, P]@-typed capability, and transitions the protocol to only @P@.
-Because @recv@ must return a value in addition to performing a state transition, we cannot use @?=!>?@ directly, so we use @?=!>@ and @?<=@ to signify that it takes in a @Recv[T, P]@-typed capability, kills it, and then returns the remaining session capability implicitly and the received value explicitly.
+\Cref{fig:sessionapi} then defines the @Chan@ API.
+The factory method for channels (line \ref{line:chanapply}) returns a pair of @Sigma@ objects, each containing a @Chan@ object in conjunction with its @PCap@ capability.
+The two endpoints have dual protocols, and both @PCap@ capabilities become available as implicits in the caller's scope.
+The @send@ method (line \ref{line:chansend}) requires a @Send[B, T]@-typed capability, and transitions the protocol to only @T@.
+Because @recv@ (line \ref{line:chanrecv}) must also return a value of type @B@, we cannot use @?=!>?@ directly.
+Instead, @?=!>@ and @?<=@ are used to signify that it takes in a @Recv[B, T]@-typed capability, revokes it, and then returns the remaining session capability implicitly and the received value explicitly.

-The methods @left@ (line \ref{line:chanleft}) and @right@ (line \ref{line:chanright}) handle selection.
-Branching is more involved as it must return either an @L@-typed capability or an @R@-typed capability.
-To avoid explicit exposure, @Branch@ takes two callbacks, of which one will be invoked depending on the received choice.
+To handle branching, we must return either an @L@-typed capability or an @R@-typed capability.
+Therefore, @branch@ takes two callbacks and invokes one depending on the received choice.
+To work with Scala's type inference, @branch@ must specify an explicit @using@ clause and a kill effect.

-The methods @recPush@ (line \ref{line:chanrecpush}), @recTop@ (line \ref{line:chanrectop}), and @recPop@ (line \ref{line:chanrecpop}) carry out protocol recursion as described in \Cref{sec:repsessiontypes}.
-When the protocol is @Rec[P]@, @recPush@ can be used to push @P@ onto the channel environment @E@.
-If the protocol is @Var@-typed, it is either @0@ or a successor of another number, @S[N]@.
-In the former case, the topmost protcool of @E@ can be retrieved with @recPush@, and in the latter case @recPop@ will pop the @E@ and decrement @S[N]@ to @N@.
-Since these methods only act at compile-time, they have only return @Sigma@ without any implementation.